Find A CSER: Local Organizations

 Description

 Girls on the Run Central Virginia and Blue Ridge is a nonprofit organization with the mission to “inspire girls to be joyful, confident, and healthy using a fun, experience-based curriculum which creatively integrates running.”
 Our teams are made up of 8-15 girls and are supervised by 2 or more trained adult coaches.
 Students who participate will complete coach training so that they can implement the curriculum with confidence at one of our participating elementary or middle schools twice weekly for ten weeks.
-The end of the season, culminating event is a celebratory 5k run, which our participants train for throughout the season.
+The end-of-the-season, culminating event is a celebratory 5k run, which our participants train for throughout the season.
 Our coaches participate as well, providing encouragement and motivation at this family-friendly, girl-centered, and inspiring event.
 Additional opportunities for students include participating on our race planning committee, volunteering at our 5k run, assisting with marketing and fundraising, or acting as a “running buddy” at one of our sites during the season.
-Coaches will receive at least 40 CSER hours.
+We offer both part-time (20 hours) and full-time (40 hours) coaching positions.

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.